mapycz/mapnik/docs/features/placement-grid.md

 `alternating-grid` creates pattern similar to bricks in a wall.

 Very important is order in which grid is iterated and individual placements placed.
 The first point is polygon's interior.
-Subsequent placements goes around interior in a spiral.
+Subsequent placements go around interior in a spiral.
-Only CollisionSymbolizer does not work this way, but rather iterates the grid in left-right top-down order.
+Only `CollisionSymbolizer` does not work this way, but rather iterates the grid in left-right top-down order.

 These are basic use cases:

 * Labeling areas in given density.
-* Trying various position around interior.
+* Trying various positions around interior.
 * Adding areas into collision detector by `CollisionSymbolizer`.

-Grid density can be controlled by `grid-cell-width` and `grid-cell-height` properties of text symbolizer.
+Grid density can be controlled by `grid-cell-width` and `grid-cell-height` properties of the symbolizer.

 ## An example